keithbsmiley-other/emilysite/_posts/2021-11-15-Science-of-Meditation-part-three.md

 After all, every movement we make inside or our of our body has an electrical current.

-They concluded that yes, at least “subsets of… primary EC cells are mechanosensitive (about 60%).”[^47]
+They concluded that yes, at least “subsets of… primary EE (enteroendocrine, for those keeping track) cells are mechanosensitive (about 60%).”[^47]

 Therefore, EE cells can produce more serotonin when volts of electricity are run through them.